Azure/BusinessContinuityGuide/README.md

 ![Phase 1 - Criticality Definitions](media/Prepare-Criticality_Definitions.png)

+*For more information on this phase, head over to [Getting Started - Phase 1: Prepare](getting-started.md#phase-1-prepare)*

 ## Phase 2: Application Continuity

 From this point we have an iterative set of activities that should be followed for each independent application that needs a continuity plan.